hisnameisjimmy/hisnameisjimmy2.github.io/_portfolio/fahrenheit-labs.md

 callout-image: /images/fahrenheit-callout.png
 ---

-{% include image-header.html url="/images/fahrenheit-header.png" description="Pocket Bodhi" %}
+{% include image-header.html url="/images/fahrenheit-header.png" %}

 Created a design/brand/website design company with a friend when younger.
 I'm still proud of this branding.